canada-ca/digital-playbook-guide-numerique/fr/6-utiliser-normes-solutions-ouvertes.md

 - plus de temps et de ressources pour des solutions personnalisées pour résoudre les problèmes rares ou uniques
 - réduction des coûts de mise enieuvre et de fonctionnement

+**Concevoir, créer et tester des services numériques de bout en bout (anciennement ligne directrice 6.5) :**
+{: .dpgn-data-ignore}

+There are many potential benefits from the greater use of digital services, including greater convenience for users, quicker and more responsive service delivery, increased security and reliability and reduced costs.
+To maximize these potential benefits and avoid user reliance on less convenient ways of interacting with government, services should be designed to be digital from end-to-end.

 </div>

 <section class="dpgn-section-checklist">